cozy/cozy-stack/docs/konnectors_workflow_example.md

 #### Accounts fields
 - **name** User defined name for the account ("Perso", "Pro")
-- **accountType** A type of account, like "google" or "trainlines", a list will be published by Cozy Cloud for current konnectors and most commons one.
+- **account_type** A type of account, like "google" or "trainlines", a list will be published by Cozy Cloud for current konnectors and most commons one.
 It's recommended to use the associated website domain otherwise.
 - **status** one of "NoAttempt" "Connected" or "Errored"
 - **error** the (optional) error for last connection to this account
 - **auth** An object defining auth method for this account.
-For now only        {login, password} is suppoted.
+For now only        {login, password} is supported.

 OAuth accounts will be explored later.